-We are registered as a not for profit company as Caherconlish Caherline Community Council CLG (Company Limited by Guarantee) and were briefly under the umbrella of Muintir Na Tire organisation in the early years.
+We are registered as a not for profit company as Caherconlish Caherline Community Council CLG (Company Limited by Guarantee).

 We are registered with the new Charity Regulator's office.
 Our main operation is at the Millennium Centre, the Square Caherconlish and we also own and manage the Caherconlish Tennis Club via an effective and dedicated subcommittee.

 A children’s playground is installed in the grounds of the Millennium Centre thanks to the efforts of a dedicated group of parents with great local support.

 The Centre is managed by a voluntary board of 12 directors with support from 11 staff members and a dedicated and dynamic group of approx. 8 volunteers who help out in the preparation and delivery of all services at the centre.

 multipurpose community-based facility.for a very busy make decisions which maintain efficient operation and continued viability

 In 2019 we have had approximately 1500 individuals use the centre on a weekly basis with over 58 groups and club’s dependant on the facilities and services provided at the centre.